aplunk25/Sofware-Engineering-Team13/README.md

 5. Open two terminal windows, in one, with venv active, run python3 UDP_Server.py
 6. In the other with venv active as well, run python3 python-pg.py
 7. Follow the input

+Other Important Info:
+To view the current players database, do psql -U student -d photon -h 127.0.0.1 and password student Next do SELECT * FROM players to view the players added